In this section, we will use a chart to visualize the data from the table below.

 In this blog, you will learn:

-A Sankey Diagram is a powerful visualization tool that helps you understand how data flows from one stage to another.
+A Sankey Diagram in Excel is a powerful visualization tool that helps you understand how data flows from one stage to another.
 It’s often used to show relationships, connections, and the proportional distribution of values across different categories.

 Plenty of data visualizations in Excel can be used to represent the flow of resources or information between multiple entities.
 These are particularly useful for illustrating the distribution, allocation, or transition of quantities such as energy, materials, costs, or other resources.